Blockchain technologies comparison and selection algorithm

 Flexibility

 Adding new features to classic cryptocurrency platforms might take years and could even split the community to form a fork.
-Smart-contracts can be a good choice for the task that doesn’t a huge level of flexibility like communicating with the external world.
+Smart contracts can be a good choice for tasks that don’t have a huge level of flexibility, like communicating with the external world.
 However, if you need to query some data or perform some external database transactions, you might want to take one of the permissioned blockchain frameworks.
 The main advantage is that you can change the consensus and bend the rules of your platforms as much as you’d want to.

 Winner: Permissioned blockchain